Lie Groupoids and Differentiable Stacks: Equivalences

 \begin{example} \

 \begin{itemize} \item A map between manifolds is fully faithful if and only if it is an injective immersion, and it is essentially surjective if and only if it is a surjective submersion.
-Thus, in this case, a weak equivalence is the same as a diffeomorphism. \item If $G$ is transitive, then any map $G'\to G$ is essentially surjective. \item Given $G\toto M$ and $A\subset M$ such that the restriction $G_A\toto A$ is well-defined (cf. \ref{section.normal.representation}), the inclusion $(G_A\toto A)\to (G\toto M)$ is fully faithful, and it is essentially surjective if and only if $A$ intersects transversally every orbit. \item If $O$ is an orbifold and $\U,\U'$ are numerable atlases of $O$ such that $\U$ refines $\U'$, then a choice of inclusions leads to a Lie groupoid map $(G\toto M)\to (G'\toto M')$ between the induced Lie groupoids (cf. \ref{example.orbifolds}).
-This map is a weak equivalence (cf. \ref{charequi}, see also \cite{mm}). \end{itemize} \end{example}
+Thus, in this case, a Morita map is the same as a diffeomorphism. \item If $G$ is transitive, then any map $G'\to G$ is essentially surjective. \item Given $G\toto M$ and $A\subset M$ such that the restriction $G_A\toto A$ is well-defined (cf. \ref{section.normal.representation}), the inclusion $(G_A\toto A)\to (G\toto M)$ is fully faithful, and it is essentially surjective if and only if $A$ intersects transversally every orbit. \item If $O$ is an orbifold and $\U,\U'$ are numerable atlases of $O$ such that $\U$ refines $\U'$, then a choice of inclusions leads to a Lie groupoid map $(G\toto M)\to (G'\toto M')$ between the induced Lie groupoids (cf. \ref{example.orbifolds}).
+This map is Morita (cf. \ref{charequi}, see also \cite{mm}). \end{itemize} \end{example}

-Every isomorphism is a categorical equivalences, and every categorical equivalence is a weak equivalence.
-Actually, if two maps are isomorphic, then one of them is a weak equivalence if and only if the other is so.
+Every isomorphism is a categorical equivalences, and every categorical equivalence is a Morita map.
+Actually, if two maps are isomorphic, then one of them is Morita if and only if the other is so.
 This can be proved directly from the definitions or can be obtained as a corollary of \ref{behavior.isomorphic.maps} and \ref{charequi}.
 Next example shows that the three notions are in fact different.

 \begin{example} Let $q:M\to N$ be a submersion and let $\phi$ be the induced map